gribanj/terraform-azure-snet/README.md

-# Terraform Subnet Module
+# 🌐 Terraform Subnet Module

-This module handles the creation and data fetching of Azure Subnets within a specified virtual network based on the specified conditions.
+This module 🧰 handles the creation and fetching of Azure Subnets within a specified virtual network.
+It's designed to "create if not exist" - creating resources only when they don't already exist.

-The module follows the principles of "create if not exist".
-The resource is only created if it doesn't exist.
-If it exists, it fetches the data of the existing resource.

-## Module Declaration / Usage
+## Usage 🚀

 ```hcl
 module "snet" {